Forficula auricularia: Copulation

 A male finds prospective mates by olfaction.
-He then slips his cerci under the tip of the female's abdomen so that his and her ventral abdominal surfaces are in contact with each other, while both face in opposite directions.
+After a complex courtship performance by both the male and female, the male slips his cerci under the tip of the female's abdomen so that his and her ventral abdominal surfaces are in contact with each other, while both face in opposite directions.
 If not disturbed, pairs can stay in this mating position for many hours.
+During copulation, the females often move around and feed.
+Because they provide brood care, female Forficula auricularia have intensive nutritional requirements which likely motivates their activity during copulation—especially because female European earwigs rarely ever feed during oviposition (laying of the eggs), incubation, and brood care.
 Matings occurred frequently among clustered individuals particularly in locations that allow both partners to cling to a surface.
 Under laboratory conditions, the mating season peaked during August and September, and a single mating event enabled females to lay fertilized eggs.